ystein/syne-tune/docs/source/tutorials/demo_offsite/real_benchmarks_sagemaker.rst

 In this experiment, we would like to compare different methods w.r.t. their scalability with the number of workers.
-To this end, we run a number of HPO methods with 2, 4, and 8 workers:
+To this end, we run a number of HPO methods with 2, 4, and 8 workers (we show only 2 of the 4 methods we compare, for simplicity):

 .. literalinclude:: ../../../../benchmarking/nursery/tmlr_experiments/tmlr10/baselines.py
    :caption: benchmarking/nursery/tmlr_experiments/tmlr10/baselines.py